opabravo/opabravo.github.io/Proving Grounds - Play/1. PG Play - Easy/_posts/2024-06-15-PG Play - Blogger.md

 ---
 render_with_liquid: false
-title: PG Play  Blogger
+title: PG Play - Blogger
 date: 2024-06-15 16:16:18 +1400
 tags: [pg-play, nmap, linux, feroxbuster, wordpress, cms, wpscan, cve-2020-24186, wordpress-plugins, file-upload, php, discover-secrets, steganography, crypto, cyberchef, pspy, scheduled-job-abuse, tar-privesc, wildcards]
 ---

+In this lab, we will exploit an arbitrary file upload vulnerability in the wpDiscuz version 7.0.4 plugin to achieve initial access to the system.
+We will then escalate privileges using weak credentials and a misconfigured sudo setting that grants unrestricted root access to a user.

-# Learnt / Summary
+# Learnt

 - Instead of using plugin exploits recommended by `wpscan`, just get the plugin's version then **google** to find most-used exploits